serene-water/node-red-contrib-coda-io/README.md

 ## TODO:
 - Add an option to get folders.
 Currently only supports tables
 - Build a node that handles upcert
+- Maybe add a subform to the API key field and table name field respectively so they can be selected from ones that have been registered

+## CAUTION:
+This package is still in its infancy.
+It is likely that, in the near future, non-backwards-compatible changes will be introduced without notice (e.g. adding subforms as described in the TODO above).
+Make sure to test the new version in a separate environment before installing the update to your production environment.